PrabinDumre/FinNote-Personal-Finance-Management-Application/README.md

 4. Push to the branch (`git push origin feature/AmazingFeature`)
 5. Open a Pull Request

-## 📝 License
+## 🔒 License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is **not open source** and is licensed under an **All Rights Reserved** license.
+No part of the source code may be copied, modified, reused, or distributed without express permission.

+For licensing requests, please contact: prabindumre@example.com

 ## 📩 Contact the Developers
 For further collaboration, usage rights, or technical discussions, kindly contact: